Impact Investing in Emerging Markets - Capital Allocation for Sustainable Development

 Kris joined the PRI in December 2015 as Director of Investment Practices and Engagement to lead their work on investment practices and the UN Sustainable Development Goals.
 Prior to the UN PRI, Kris was a Manager for Public Interest at the Dutch Professional Accountants Organisation coordinating the implementation of measures to improve independence, integrity and quality in the Dutch audit industry.
 From 2003 to 2007, he was a Member of Parliament in the House of Representatives in the Netherlands, following a 12 year career as a trade union officer and manager in trade union federation Dutch FNV.
 After leaving the Dutch parliament in 2007, he spent seven years as Director of Responsible Investment & Governance and member of the management team of MN, the fiduciary manager for Dutch and UK pension funds with EUR 100 billion AuM.

-Charlotte Ward, Senior Partner & Chief Operating Officer, AHL Venture Partners
+Charlotte Ward, Senior Partner - AHL Venture Partners

 Charlotte joined AHL in 2014 in Nairobi to lead the portfolio in East and Southern Africa, and sits on many Boards and Advisory Committees.
 She has experience in investment banking, project finance and managing small business development support programmes in emerging markets.
 Prior to joining AHL Charlotte managed the GSMA Mobile for Development Foundation programme for energy and water in Africa and Asia.
 She also spent seven years with Deutsche Bank in the Global Markets division, serving finally as VP for Equity Prime Services.
 Charlotte holds a Bachelor of Science (Hons.) from Bristol University and a Master of Science from Sydney University in Applied Environmental Science.

-Bonny Landers, Head of Head of SRI Investments and Family Governance, Sandaire
+Bonny Landers, Head of SRI Investments and Family Governance - Sandaire Investment Office

 Bonny Landers helps develop Sandaire’s capabilities in Sustainable, Responsible and Impact Investing as well as advising families regarding their governance structures and assisting them to define their legacy.
 She is an experienced finance professional, having spent more than 25 years working in America, Europe and Asia at large international banks in senior roles and across the spectrum of product lines.
 In 2005, she was appointed CEO of a large single family office in Hong Kong and specialised in assisting family members in the sphere of socially responsible investing.
 From 2013 to 2015, Bonny ran her own company as an independent consultant to assist families and foundations wishing to increase their sustainable and impact investments.
 She is currently a member of the Johnson & Johnson Impact Investment Advisory Committee.
 Bonny is an Honours graduate of Harvard University and has completed graduate degree work in International Relations, Politics, Economics and Financial Management.
 She also holds a Diploma for Non-Executive Directorship from the Financial Times.

-Dr. Alex Nicholls, Professor of Social Entrepreneurship, Saïd Business School, University of Oxford
+Alex Nicholls, Professor of Social Entrepreneurship - Saïd Business School, University of Oxford

 Dr Alex Nicholls’ areas of expertise range across several key areas within social entrepreneurship and social innovation.
 He is the General Editor of the Journal of Social Entrepreneurship, the leading academic journal in the field.
 Alex is currently leading a major European Union funded project to examine the economic underpinnings of social innovation in the European Union and its effects on marginalised populations.
 The project develops a new theoretical framework from economic sociology to analyse a range of aspects of social innovation including impact metrics, finance, social policy and entrepreneurship.
 Alex earned a BA (Hons), MA and PhD in English Language and Literature from King’s College, London and an MBA from Lady Margaret Hall, University of Oxford.

-Laurie J. Spengler, President & CEO, Enclude Capital
+Laurie J. Spengler, President and CEO, Enclude Capital

 Steven joined in 2014 and is an investment banker by training, having worked in the investment banking teams at Merrill Lynch (now Bank of America) and Citi in both London and Johannesburg.
 In these firms he specialised in corporate finance (balance sheet optimisation, structuring equity and equity-linked financings and debt advisory), before taking on wider coverage roles (which also included M&A).
 Subsequently, he helped set up Gryphon Investment Bank, an investment banking boutique, where he advised entrepreneurial businesses in central and Eastern Europe on M&A transactions, private equity financing and debt (re-)structuring.
 Steven has developed a particular expertise in working with small and growing businesses and determining how best to meet their capital needs to fulfil the business objectives.
 Steven holds a Master’s Degree in Finance and Economics from Groningen University, and followed an executive MBA programme at Wharton.

-Anja Koenig, Founder and Director, Social Impact Markets
+Anja-Nadine Koenig, Founder and Director - Social Impact Markets

 Anja is impact investment and development professional based in Berlin with 15 years of experience in research, finance, training and advisory work in various countries in Africa, MENA, Asia and Latin America and (Central and Eastern) Europe.
 Until 2014 she was Program Director of the JP Morgan Social Investment Program and fellow of the Mercator Foundation and Rockefeller Foundation in Istanbul/Turkey.
 Her work with PricewaterhouseCoopers in Germany and Kenya, GIZ, KfW and other public, private and social sector partners focused on impact investing, social entrepreneurship, impact evaluation, shared value partnerships and support to policy sector reforms.
 She holds a MBA (University of Mannheim, Germany), a degree in Political Science and Economics (IEP “Science Po”, Paris France) and a post Master degree in Development Studies (German Development Institute).